monkeynator7/monkeynator7/README.md

 #### 👾 About Me:
 I am a developer, dentist, bike and game lover from Chile, fluent in :uk: and :chile: who's decided to pursue a career in technology.

-- 🔭 I have experience working as a back-end developer.
+- 🔭 I have experience working as a full stack developer, main focus on back-end.

 - 📚 I am currently developing skills on: **Certified Tech Developer** career by DigitalHouse.